yininghase/multiagent-collision-mining/README.md

     </td>
   </tr>
 </table>

+More examples are shown in the [project page](https://yininghase.github.io/multiagent-collision-mining/).

 [1]: Y. Ma, Q. Khan, and D. Cremers, “Multi agent navigation in unconstrained environments using a centralized attention based graphicalneural network controller,” in IEEE 26th International Conference on Intelligent Transportation Systems, 2023.